 Stopwords: Filtering out the Noise

-Stopwords are common words such as and, the, is, etc., that hold little semantic value and can be safely excluded from search queries.
+, etc., that hold little semantic value and can be safely excluded from search queries.
 By identifying and filtering out stopwords, the search engine can allocate more attention to meaningful keywords and ultimately improve the relevance of the search results.
 This is particularly important when aiming for precision in search queries.

 // List of stop words used